3 Things that Data Driven Marketers are Doing Wrong

 Billy: Cool man, well, let’s get into the topic today, so when we started, when I first met you and we started talking about what you do, is you get a chance to look at a lot of different companies and how they’re spending their money to drive traffic and you told me hey, there’s a couple things that I’m seeing consistently across the board that most marketers are doing wrong, even though they’re trying to be driven by it, by data.

-So, I’ll just ask you like let’s see, let’s get into it, what are, what are you seeing are those big trends that people aren’t doing well?
+So, I’ll just ask you like let’s see, let’s get into it.
+What are you seeing are those big trends that people aren’t doing well?

-Brandon: Yeah, absolutely and in the past, I think twelve months, I’ve added about thirty five million dollars in paid search and paid social advertising stuff, right; so, yeah you’re right, I’ve been fortunate to see in a lot of different accounts and I think we all can agree that to be data-driven is the better way, I think at this point people agree with that, but there are a lot of gaps right, between truly being data-driven and where most of us are right now.
+Brandon: Yeah, absolutely and in the past.
+I think twelve months, I’ve added about thirty five million dollars in paid search and paid social advertising stuff.
+I’ve been fortunate to see in a lot of different accounts.
+I think we all can agree that to be data-driven is the better way.
+I think at this point people agree with that, but there are a lot of gaps right.
+Between truly being data-driven and where most of us are right now.

-So, yeah this isn’t intended to be a rules on marketing or anything like that, like there’s where we all make our own mistakes but I do think that there is some low-income Ads in terms of you know what we could be doing better, one thing that that I’ve seen kind of consistently and this is more of a problem with B2B than it is with e-commerce for example.
+So, yeah this isn’t intended to be a rules on marketing or anything like that.
+There’s where we all make our own mistakes.
+But I do think that there is some low-income.
+Ads in terms of you know what we could be doing better.
+One thing that that I’ve seen kind of consistently.
+This is more of a problem with B2B than it is with e-commerce for example.

-Although, it can be a problem with B2C if you’re doing lead generation, but most people just aren’t tracking deep enough into the funnel right, most digital marketers kind of leave digital marketing conversion tracking to what is left on digital and they don’t take into account offline conversions and that’s kind of like you know, we’d call someone really silly for optimizing on impressions when they really care about clicks or for optimizing non clicks when they really care about conversions.
+Although, it can be a problem with B2C if you’re doing lead generation.
+But most people just aren’t tracking deep enough into the funnel right.
+Most digital marketers kind of leave digital marketing conversion tracking.
+To what is left on digital and they don’t take into account offline conversions.
+That’s kind of like you know, we’d call someone really silly for optimizing on impressions.
+When they really care about clicks or for optimizing non clicks when they really care about conversions.

-But we don’t really focus on this level too much and I think that we need to think about the real purpose of conversion tracking to understand why this is important, because a lot of people look at conversion tracking and they think the whole purpose of this is for me to know how much money I made for my marketing and that’s useful and especially that’s a little bit more prominent in many business owners right, they just want to know it; does Google Ads work right, are we making money off of Google Ads.
+But we don’t really focus on this level too much and I think that we need to think about.
+The real purpose of conversion tracking to understand why this is important.
+Because a lot of people look at conversion tracking.
+They think the whole purpose of this is for me to know.
+How much money I made for my marketing.
+That’s useful and especially that’s a little bit more prominent in many business owners right.
+They just want to know it; does Google Ads work right.
+Are we making money off of Google Ads.

 Billy: Okay, so when you’re, when you’re saying like let’s go deep into the funnel, you’re saying like really let’s go beyond like hey, we drove them to the website and they filled out a form, let’s really look at the entire funnel, like did they end up if you’ve got a brick-and-mortar presence, did they end up coming in there how can we track that or maybe it’s an event or something like that, I just want to be clear like what you’re, what you’re getting at here?